 See here for videos on the use and functionality of Curatr.

-This work is funded by the European Research Council (ERC), and is being undertaken by members of the UCD School of English, Drama and Film, in collaboration with researchers from the SFI Insight Centre for Data Analytics at the UCD School of Computer Science.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 884951), and is being undertaken by members of the UCD School of English, Drama and Film, in collaboration with researchers from the SFI Insight Centre for Data Analytics at the UCD School of Computer Science.
 For more details, please contact us via e-mail or follow us on Twitter.
 Curatr by UCD Centre for Cultural Analytics is licensed under a Creative Commons BY-NC-ND 4.0 Licence.
 Background image created by Steven Cadman.